 August 9, 2022 | Mashantucket Pequot Museum and Research Center

-Join CT Humanities in a conversation within and between Connecticut communities about how narratives are shaped and how those narratives influence our understanding of, and dialogue about, issues such as education equity, criminal justice, civic engagement, and Indigenous history.
+We shared a conversation within and between Connecticut communities about how narratives are shaped and how those narratives influence our understanding of, and dialogue about, issues such as education equity, criminal justice, civic engagement, and Indigenous history.
+Themes included learning and unlearning narratives and systems that expand and suppress knowledge.